-As part of our diversity and inclusion efforts, we launched a "Lunch 'N Learn" series to support a women's peer network with a focus on furthering career development opportunities.
-Our commitment to supporting communities to further improve employee engagement have resulted in overwhelming response to volunteering efforts.
+The Women Empowerment Network (WEN) organized several health, wellness and career related programs to support a women's peer network with a focus on furthering career development opportunities.
+Our commitment to supporting communities to further improve employee engagement has resulted in overwhelming response to volunteering efforts.
 Our global employees have come together and have contributed during natural disaster relief work to supporting several local charity events.
-We will further drive alignment through formal training on diversity, equity and inclusion to reduce unconscious bias in our hiring and other employment practices and to build our network of diversity champions among our employees, managers, and executives.